Vehicle subscription: Start-ups and corporate-backed ventures

 In 2018, another Indian company was launched.
 Myles Automotive Technologies (Delhi-based) is a multi-brand car subscription brand operating in all metropolitan cities.

 Several established companies have created new business units that are offering vehicle subscriptions.
 In the US, Cox Enterprises launched flexdrive.
 In Europe, LeasePlan, a vehicle leasing company, will offer subscriptions with their CarNext.com platform.

 VAI, a brazilian subscription service for ride-sharing drivers was founded in December 2017 in Sao Paulo.

 The German company like2drive GmbH was founded in February 2018 as part of the Fleetpool Group.

 Cluno, a multi-brand car subscription service operating in Germany, was founded in October 2017.

 A car subscription service in Czech Republic, called Driveto Klub, was launched in October 2018 by Driveto.
 Driveto was founded in Prague in 2017 and started as an online aggregator of operating lease offers.
 The majority of the start-up is owned by Miton, an online investment group from Jablonec nad Nisou.

 Australia's car subscription services include Carbar, HelloCars and Carly, all of which were launched in early 2019.
 As registered Victorian and NSW motor dealers, Carbar and HelloCars subscription vehicles are owned and operated by their respective companies while Carly utilises peer-to-peer customer vehicles offered in partnership with sister company DriveMyCar Rentals Pty Ltd. In addition to retail car subscription providers, the Australian market has also seen the launch of Loopit, a software platform enabling OEMs, dealerships and rental car companies to launch and manage their own car subscription product.

 A pioneer in the Swiss vehicle subscription market is Carvolution AG, launched in 2018, supported a 50 million CHF investment by the insurance group Die Mobiliar Versicherungsgesellschaft AG In partnerships with Mobilezone Holding AG and LIDL, the start-up holds around 80% of the market share.

 CARIFY, with the largest selection of cars of similar ventures in Switzerland, was founded in September 2019 by Sergio Studer and Raffael Fiechter.

 Vehicle subscription has also begun to flourish in the Middle East, with Invygo launching the region's first car subscription app in March 2019.

 Car subscription software providers

 Loopit (formerly Blinker Subscription) was launched in Australia in August 2019 and provides car subscription software to automotive manufacturers, car dealerships, car subscription companies and other related businesses to operate their own vehicle subscription service.
 During the COVID-19 pandemic, Loopit experienced a 52% increase in enquiries from car dealerships looking to introduce a car subscription model during the shutdown.

-Other providers

-Zipcar is offering a version of vehicle subscription, dubbed Zipcar Commuter, that provides dedicated possession of a vehicle from Monday to Friday.